 caldera wall beyond.
 The gentle slope in the foreground is an old

-Turkey Ridge forms the skyline across the fourth and fifth ridge.
-This dome complex is about 1.38 million years old and occupies the mouth of the Toledo Embayment, an odd feature of the caldera whose interpretation geologists have not been able to agree on.
+Turkey Ridge forms the skyline dominating the center of the panorama.
+This dome complex is about 1.38 million years old and fills the mouth of the Toledo Embayment, an odd feature of the caldera whose interpretation geologists have not been able to fully agree on.
 It looks like a pocket in the northeastern topographic rim of the caldera that is full of rhyolite domes, all between 1.33 and 1.45 million years old, but it is not clear what would cause this.
 The two leading theories are that it is a structural feature, formed by deep faulting that connects the Redondo Graben to the Escondido Fault Zone north of Espanola; or that it is an extension of the Toledo caldera to the northeast.
 The two are not mutually incompatible.
 The notion that this is the remnants of the caldera from which the Otowi Member was erupted -- the Toledo caldera -- is no longer accepted, but a few geologists think it may be the caldera from which the La Cueva Member of the Bandelier Tuff was erupted.

-The dome on the left side of the sixth frame is the nearest dome of Cerros de los Posos, age 1.54 million years, which is thought to be another remnant of the domes of the Toledo ring fracture.
+The dome on the right, north of Pipeline Road as it continues east. is the nearest dome of Cerros de los Posos, age 1.54 million years, which is thought to be another remnant of the domes of the Toledo ring fracture.
 It is also composed of rhyolite.

-The Rabbit Mountain and Paso del Norte dome complex is one of the
+The Rabbit Mountain and Paso del Norte dome complex is the most

-more accessible of the Cerro Toledo dome complexes.
-Rabbit
+accessible of the Cerro Toledo dome complexes.
+Rabbit Mountain

-Mountain forms much of the southeast rim of the caldera and is
+forms much of the southeast rim of the caldera, its lower slopes

 This is looking southeast across the Valle Grande towards the caldera rim.